carcmonge/pspclawexplorer/README.md

 # PSP Claw Explorer
 This is the repository of PSP Claw Explorer, a project to facilitate use of the PSP without PC

+#How to Use
+You need to put files in the MS next to with the EBOOT.PBP of LuaDEV.

 #License

 The MIT License (MIT)